Grapefruit and Simvastatin: Can You Take Them Together?

 Simvastatin products

-Zocor (branded simvastatin) tabletsGeneric simvastatin tabletsSimvastatin oral suspensionAll simvastatin dose strengths
+Zocor (branded simvastatin)Generic simvastatin tabletsSimvastatin oral suspensionAll simvastatin strengths

-Combination drugs containing simvastatin
+Combination products containing simvastatin

 Other sources

-• Fresh grapefruit and fresh-squeezed juice
+• Fresh grapefruit and fresh-squeezed grapefruit juice

-• Bottled, carton, and frozen concentrate grapefruit juice
+• Bottled, carton, and frozen-concentrate grapefruit juice

-• Grapefruit sodas containing real juice
+• Grapefruit sodas and cocktails made with real juice

 • Seville (sour) oranges, including marmalade